-- 1. Name and define the three components or facets of the self, and describe one measure for each of the three components of the self.
-Describe one research study, including methods and results and concepts, which illustrates how people work to maintain a positive view of the self. - 2.
+- 1. Self-biases and self-behaviors are important to how we judge and respond to the world around us.
+Name two different self-biases and/or self-behaviors and explain how it functions.
+Finally, how does this self-bias and/or self-behavior relate to self-esteem? - 2.
 Describe one research study that illustrates some facet of the broader topic of social influence, which includes conformity, compliance, obedience, dissonance or persuasion. - a.
 What was the procedure of that study, as the participant experienced it. - b.
 Describe the key findings or results, being as specific as you can. - c.
-What do these findings tell us about how human beings can be influenced by one another? - 3.
-Imagine someone is physically injured in a public place.
+What do these findings tell us about how human beings can be influenced by one another?

+- 3. Imagine someone is physically injured in a public place.
 Name and explain THREE different variables that decrease the likelihood that person will receive help from any one person who passes by.
 Provide scientific evidence or examples that show evidence of the impact of these three variables in decreasing helping.
-Finally, if you needed help,

-- what could you do to make sure these three variables did not prevent you from getting the help you needed? - 4.
+Finally, if you needed help, what could you do to make sure these three variables did not prevent you from getting the help you needed? - 4.
 Imagine you would like someone to be romantically attracted to you.
 Other than physical attractiveness, name and explain THREE different variables that increase the likelihood that someone would be attracted to you.
 Provide scientific evidence or examples that show evidence of the impact of these three variables on increasing attraction.
 Finally, name one variable that is important to longer term relationships which is not for early attraction, be specific in providing evidence for this from psychology. - 5.
 Aggressive behavior is a problem in cities around the country, including Washington, D.C.
 Name and explain key social psychological theories, hypotheses, definitions and ideas that could be used to create circumstances that would decrease or limit violence.
-Using these notions from basic social psychology, make two concrete suggestions of policy changes that clearly relate to these ideas and have the potential to reduce aggressive behavior. - 6.
+Using these ideas from basic social psychology, make two concrete suggestions of policy changes that clearly relate to these ideas and have the potential to reduce aggressive behavior. - 6.
 Name and explain the key elements of one theory of helping behavior in social psychology.
 Then discuss how the immediate situation, the individual's personality, and something about the nature component of who they are (biology, physiology or genetics) that might make helping behavior more likely. - 7.
 Describe one research study that illustrates some facet of the broader topic of social influence, which includes conformity, compliance, obedience, dissonance or persuasion. - a.
 What was the procedure of that study, as the participant experienced it. - b.
 Describe the key findings or results, being as specific as you can. - c.
 What do these findings tell us about how human beings can be influenced by one another?

-Research Design and Analysis
+X. Research Design and Analysis